 Following this, the Doctor and Martha return to Martha's flat, where the Doctor offers her the chance to become a permant member of the TARDIS crew, rather than a temporary passenger.

 Notes: Follows directly on from Human Nature.
-The visit to the service could take place at any point between the end of this story and Martha's departure from the TARDIS, but we have chosen to assume it happens immediately after the main story.
+The visit to the service could take place at any point between the end of the story and Martha's departure from the TARDIS, but we have chosen to assume it happens immediately after the main story.